 This information is used to start setting up your hospital medical record.

-Can someone be with me while I am in a treatment room?
+Can someone be with me while I am in the treatment room?

 Yes, you may have visitors with you.
-They must display a visitors pass which we will provide.
+They must display a visitor’s pass, which we will provide.
 There are times when we may ask your visitors to remain in the reception area.
 These requests are made for your privacy as well as for the privacy of our other patients.
-We may also make this request during the times when members of our medical staff need to give you more care.
+We may also make this request during the times when members of our medical staff need to give you additional care.
 Your visitors should feel free to ask a nurse about you whenever they feel anxious or concerned.

-How long should I expect my treatment to take in the Emergency Center?
+How long should I expect my treatment to take?

 We work hard to serve everyone but we must prioritize and use our resources appropriately and effectively.
-It is not possible to give you accurate wait times because we treat so many patients in several different treatment areas and because of the seriousness of their illnesses and injuries.
 The length of time you may spend in our Emergency Center depends on the following:

-- How long it takes to get the results of the tests back.
+- How long it takes to get test results back

 Will I have to be admitted to the hospital?

-You will only need to stay in the hospital if the doctors think you need more care, or if they want to keep an eye on you for a while.
-When this is the case, the Emergency Center will contact the Admitting Department to have a room assigned to you.
-How quickly you are taken to your room depends on the number of patients in the hospital.
-We will make every attempt to make you as comfortable as possible until your room is ready.
+You will only need to stay in the hospital if the physician feels additional care is required or if they want to keep an eye on you for a while (observation).
+When this is the case, the Emergency Center at Plant City will contact the Admitting Department at Brandon Regional Hospital to have you admitted.
+If admitted, ambulance transportation to Brandon Regional Hospital will be provided.